ikeepo/to-be-a-programmer/docs/index.md

 # Introduction
 As a self-taught programmer.
 This is the knowledge I think I should know to be a programmer.

+# RULES
+1. Fuck Away Learning, Let's Training
-# RULE ONE: Define a good question, and ask AI
+2. Define a good question, then discussing with AI

 # Design Patterns